-The Bank has developed a system to manage & control various risks across the business verticals.
+The Bank has developed a system to manage & control various risks across the Business Verticals.
 Under this model, Business Verticals are made aware of the level of Risk to be taken, management of these Risks and taking Bankable risks.
-Risk Department of the Bank have a well-defined policy framework, which makes the analysis impactful for monitoring, and reporting standardized.
-Internal Audit team also provide an impartial assessment of the process followed by all departments including Risk department under the Risk Control Self-Assessment exercise.
+Risk Department of the Bank has a well-defined policy framework, which makes the analysis impactful for monitoring, and the reporting standardized.
+Internal Audit team also provides an impartial assessment of the process followed by all departments including Risk department under the Risk Control Self-Assessment exercise.